 Budget.
 We all have one, and it determines whether or not you can do something.
 As a single mom, one of the biggest struggles I face is financial.
 In the day and age of the two-income household, running one on your own can be terrifying.
 Once I was on my own with my toddler, it didn’t take long before anxiety over our financial future completely took over.
 So, I decided to take a deep dive into my household budget to see where I could trim the fat.

-Like many first-time moms, I felt completely overwhelmed by the awesome responsibility of parenthood.
-My insecurities and feelings of inadequacy would often have me reminiscing about my own childhood.
-Eventually, I would come to realize I was reminiscing through rose colored lenses.
+Like many first-time moms, I felt completely overwhelmed by the awesome responsibility of parenthood, and I struggled with insecurities and feelings of inadequacy.
+I felt the constant pressure of too much to do with too little energy, causing me to lose patience with everyone, especially my son.
+The chronic sense of failure would often have me reminiscing about my own childhood.

 Over the course of my corporate career, I’ve sat in my fair share of meetings that left me feeling inconvenienced and uninspired.
 Once I became a small business owner, I designed my own communication strategy with efficiency and impact in mind.
 These meeting formats have helped me build a strong company culture and develop a dynamic team that's delivered results year after year.

 We're all so multifaceted, juggling work, family, romance, etc. We do our best to keep all the balls in the air and prevent a challenge in one area from affecting the others.
 But what if the key to success is not in compartmentalizing, but rather in embracing all the facets that make us a whole human, and sharing that person with the people in our lives?

 Fulfillment, meaning, purpose- it all seems like an elusive desire we are all chasing.
 But true happiness is attainable when you know how to find it and choose to embrace it.